 Immerse yourself in hands-on experiences that will prepare you for the exciting science- or technology-related career you’ve always wanted.

-Through its eight academic departments – Biology, Chemistry, Computer Science, Earth and Atmospheric Sciences, Engineering and Technology, Geography, Mathematics, and Physics – the College of Science and Technology offers 59 undergraduate and 12 graduate programs.
-These programs engage students in everything from searching for mussel species in the river to sweeping a statewide science competition with projects such as mapping a cloud forest in Peru.
+Through our eight academic departments – Biology, Chemistry and Biochemistry, Computer Science, Earth and Atmospheric Sciences, Engineering and Technology, Geography, Mathematics, and Physics – the College of Science and Technology offers 59 undergraduate and 12 graduate programs.
+Our students engage in everything from searching for mussel species in the river to sweeping a statewide science competition with projects such as mapping a cloud forest in Peru.

-Whichever program you choose you will use advanced equipment and work closely with respected faculty members committed to student-centered learning.
+Whichever program you choose you'll use advanced equipment and work closely with respected faculty members committed to student-centered learning.
 You will have unmatched opportunities to explore:

 Get involved in on-campus studies